 - Gerry Cartor

 I have two small dogs.
 Whenever they get the runs from licking and sniffing in the streets of New York I put 3-4 drops of Thieves in about 1/4 tsp. oil and apply to their front paws and within a day or so they are back to normal.
 I've also used this same formula on myself when I feel myself coming down with a cold.
 I apply to my chest and/or neck and by the next day it's gone.

 - Leigh Candell

-Whenever my cats appear to not feel well, warm nose and not eating, I rub Eygptian Gold undiluted on their paws and ears and within 20 minutes they are fine.
-I had a kitten appear to have an allergic reaction to a bee sting, not moving, not breathing right so I rubbed purification on her ears and paws undiluted and again, within minutes she was eating and drinking.
-I have used Melaluca undiluted on open wounds from various things, covered with animal scents ointment and they heal in days.
+Whenever my cats appear to not feel well, warm nose and not eating, I rub Eygptian Gold oil undiluted on their paws and ears and within 20 minutes they are fine.
+I had a kitten appear to be sensitive to a bee sting, not moving, not breathing right so I rubbed Purification oil on her ears and paws undiluted and again, within minutes she was eating and drinking.
+I have used Melaluca Alternifolia oil undiluted on open wounds from various things, covered with Animal Scents ointment and they heal in days.
 Each time the veterinarian wanted to put them on anitbiotics which we do not use.
 I have many stories with 5 cats and a large dog:)

 - Kathy Kouwe

 I actually use Young Living Essential Oils on and in birds both wild and domesticated.
 I found that a drop of citrus oil in an exotic bird's water makes the bird feel like it is receiving a treat!
 Thieves cleaner is perfect for cleaning cages, and I make a spray from Lavender oil, citrus oils, and Purification oil and lightly spritz them daily to help them preen and keep mites away.
 The birds I work with LOVE to be sprayed with this solution.
 They balk and flap their wings until I come out with the spray then they each line up, spread their wings and allow me to spritz them.
 Birds are very amusing!

 Iditarod winner trusts Young Living.